 Courses are designed around the needs of mission-critical employees and the companies that depend on them

 The motto of Rensselaer Polytechnic Institute is "Why not change the world?"
 A bold question given the pressing issues facing the world.
 In fact, the Institute's President Shirley Ann Jackson committed the Institute to just such a direction with The Rensselaer Plan 2024.
-This motivated Aric Krause to accept the role as Dean of the Education for Working Professionals program of Rensselaer Hartford in 2017.
+This motivated Aric Krause to accept the role as Dean of Academic and Administrative Affairs for Rensselaer at Work in 2017.

 And if ever a national education segment demanded change, it is those specifically serving working professionals.
 These programs need to serve the early and mid-career rising stars, mission-critical employees, and key executives tasked with Herculean objectives to move their employers forward while still maintaining a personalized work-life balance.